 - It’s essential that you understand the methodology behinds the social sentiment platform you use--especially the margin of error--to help you understand the context of your reports.

 - It’s good to always keep an eye on the social sentiment of your brand, but it’s especially important to check sentiment before and after a campaign to determine campaign success.

-Once you have established benchmarks and targets for measuring Social Sentiment, you’ll want to establish processes for monitoring this and other marketing KPIs.
+Once you have established benchmarks and targets for measuring Social Sentiment, you’ll want to establish processes for monitoring this and other social media KPIs.
 Dashboards can be critical in this regard.

 Learn more about how to track your Social Sentiment on a Social Media Dashboard.

 On Social Sentiment and Sentiment Analysis, Ben Donker